weavedb/weavedb/docs/docs/examples/lit-protocol.md

 npx hardhat run scripts/deployACL.js --network goerli
 ```

-Now you should receive yoru contract address.
+Now you should receive your contract address.
 To verify the contract on Etherscan, run the following.

 ```bash
 npx hardhat verify --network goerli 0xACLContractAddress 0xNFTContractAddress